 Curtain Rod Pricing in Palm Bay

 Single rod installation: $75–$125.
 Bracket repair and re-anchoring: $75–$150.
-Drywall patch and touch-up: $45–$95.
+Drywall patch and touch-up paint: $45–$95.
 Multiple rods in one visit — discounted rate per rod.
-All hardware and anchors included in price.
+Hardware and anchors included in price; customer-supplied rods welcome.